 Once I reached Burleigh Heads Beach, I had a rest and watched surfers leap out from the rocks to take advantage of the world-famous break.
-Leaving my Mobike alongside others, I made my way to the picturesque Burleigh Head National Park.
+I made my way to the picturesque Burleigh Head National Park.
 There are a few different walks through this 27-hectare park, but I chose the easy Oceanview Walk.

 Oceanview Walk, Burleigh Head National Park